Co-Parent Communication Scripts That Reduce Fights

 "Hi [Name].
 [Child's name] needs [item/service — e.g., new cleats for soccer, a dental filling].
 The cost is [amount], and I've attached the receipt/estimate.
 Based on our agreement, I believe this is a shared expense.
 Would a 50/50 split work, with your portion of [amount] by [date]?
 Let me know if you see it differently."

-Why it works: It names the specific expense, provides documentation upfront (which prevents the "prove it" loop), references an existing agreement, proposes a specific split and deadline, and ends with an invitation to discuss rather than a demand.
+Why it works: It names the specific expense, provides documentation upfront, references an existing agreement, proposes a specific split and deadline, and ends with an invitation to discuss rather than a demand.

 Responding When You Disagree About the Expense